By Gul Berna Ozcan.

 I had frizzy boisterous black hair for as long as I can remember.
 Not only was it difficult to tame but also I lacked styling skills.
 It took me forty years to discover its curls!

 Until the birth of our second child I never dyed my hair.
 Then the sudden spread of white hair in my mid-thirties led to two decades of hair colouring, blow dry sessions and frequent hairdresser visits.
 Initially, I enjoyed this and allowed stylists to flatten and straighten my hair, and exercise their tricks.

 Going to the hairdressers once a month became a kind of pampered luxury for a mother with two kids and a full-time job.
 Alas, over the years, dyeing sessions became more frequent and increasingly a burden.
 I tried to do it myself but disliked the mess the whole thing generated.

 However, I became aware that people with natural white hair did not look unattractive, as I was made to believe by friends and others in my social circles.
 When working in Seoul, I first thought Koreans just don’t go grey, perhaps for genetic reasons, as almost everybody has pitch-black hair.

 I began to notice other such examples and decided to try.
 First I psychologically prepared myself.
 Once I wore a silly white wig and used that image as my WhatsApp status.
 Then my daughter confirmed what was only a nagging suspicion when she showed me images of women with curly white hair from hairstyle pages.
 They all looked stunning.

-I choose the summer break for transformation, as it would allow time to go back to the status quo.
+I chose the summer break for transformation, as it would allow time to go back to the status quo.
 I took those images to my hairdresser and asked to be transformed.
 Although initially he was not enthusiastic, he agreed with me that it was worth trying.
 It took two sessions with a two weeks interval to get rid of the dark dye.